arthurgousset/git/README.md

     $ git push {{remote}} --delete {{feature-branch}}
     ```

-    For example:

-    ```sh
-    $ git push origin --delete arthurgousset/feature-branch

-    # Where remote is `origin`
-    $ git remote -v
-    origin	git@github.com:celo-org/developer-tooling.git (fetch)
-    origin	git@github.com:celo-org/developer-tooling.git (push)
-    ```

-    Here, `origin` is the name of your remote (which is the default name for the primary remote).
+    Replace `{{remote}}` with `origin` or another alias. `origin` is the default name for the
+    primary remote.
 Replace `feature-branch` with the name of the branch you want to delete.
+This
-This command tells Git to push a delete command for the specified branch to the remote repository.
+    command tells Git to push a delete command for the specified branch to the remote repository.

-1. Confirm deletion by listing local and remote branches
+1. Confirm deletion by listing remote branches

-    List local branches:

     ```sh
-    $ git branch
-    ```

-    List remote branches:

-    ```sh
     $ git fetch --prune
     $ git branch -r
     ```

-    Here, `fetch --prune` cleans up any remote-tracking references that no longer exist on the remote. `git branch -r` lists all remote branches known to your local repository.
-These branch names are prefixed with the name of the remote repository, such as `origin/`, for example `origin/main` or `origin/feature-branch`.
+    Here, `fetch --prune` cleans up any remote-tracking references that no longer exist on the
+    remote. `git branch -r` lists all remote branches known to your local repository.
+These branch
+    names are prefixed with the name of the remote repository, such as `origin/`, for example
+    `origin/main` or `origin/feature-branch`.